 Upon receipt of the reviewers’ report, the Quality Assurance Office will distribute copies to the provost and vicepresident: academic, dean(s) and chairperson(s)/co-ordinator(s)/associate dean(s) of the academic unit(s) under review.
 Within one month of receiving the report, the unit(s) will prepare a written response which includes:

 a. clarifications or corrections of statements in the report;

 b. answers to all questions and responses to all recommendations made by the reviewers.

-In consultation with the vice-president: academic and the associate vice-president: teaching and learning, the dean(s) will prepare a Final Assessment Report, to be reviewed by the Program Review Sub-Committee.
+In consultation with the provost and vice-president: academic and the vice-provost: teaching and learning, the dean(s) will prepare a Final Assessment Report, to be reviewed by the Program Review Sub-Committee.
 The Final Assessment Report will:

 b.
 Identify significant strengths of the program;

 c.
 Identify opportunities for program improvement and enhancement;

 d.
 Explain which recommendations from the reviewers’ report will be approved and why;

 f.
 If necessary, contain a confidential section where personnel issues may be addressed;